CupOfApplesauce/Mobile-Lovely-Injector/README.md

 # Android Manifest
 This is pretty straight forward.
 All you need to do is add this permission line right after the others.
 <uses-permission android:name="android.permission.MANAGE_EXTERNAL_STORAGE"/>
+This is what allows the game to be able to read and write inside your downloads folder.
+Skipping the need for rooting your device.